AppliedEnergistics/appliedenergistics.github.io/content/getting-started.md

 ## Early Game Progression

-- Build a <ItemLink id="charger" />, and power it with a <ItemLink id="vibration_chamber" /> or a generators from others mods.
+- Build a <ItemLink id="charger" />, and power it with a <ItemLink id="vibration_chamber" /> or generators from others mods.
 You can also power it by hand using a <ItemLink id="crank" />.
 - Put a Vanilla compass in the charger and charge it to craft a <ItemLink id="sky_compass" />.
 - Use the meteorite compass to find meteorites, which have a chance to contain quartz blocks and budding quartz.